andygedwards/LQT3-SGLT2i/README.md

 We provide this code under Creative Commons [BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/) conditions.

 ## Support
-This development was supported by the [Computational Physiology Department](https://www.simula.no/research/research-departments/computational-physiology) at [Simula Research Laboratory](https://www.simula.no).
-Please find our related packages and projects at [Github](https://computationalphysiology.github.io/).
+This project is a collaboration between the [Computational Physiology Department](https://www.simula.no/research/research-departments/computational-physiology) at [Simula Research Laboratory](https://www.simula.no) and the [Light Lab](https://thelightlab.ca/) at the University of Alberta.
+Please find related packages and projects at [Github](https://computationalphysiology.github.io/).